The Silver Seas

-The Silver Seas, formerly the Bees, are a pop-rock band from Nashville, Tennessee, that formed when producer-musician Jason Lehning met singer-songwriter Daniel Tashian, son of Barry and Holly Tashian.
+The Silver Seas, formerly the Bees, are a pop-rock band from Nashville, Tennessee.

 History

+The Bees formed around the end of 2000 after singer-songwriter Daniel Tashian called producer-musician Jason Lehning.
+Tashian "had an instrumentation in his head and about 30-35 songs written for that sound," Lehning explained on his website.
+The two added Robbie Harrington (bass) and David Gehrke (drums) to the band's lineup within a few months and began playing shows and recording.

-They played their first show as the Bees in 1999 and toured as an opening act for Guster in 2004 after the independent release of their debut album, Starry Gazey Pie.
+The Bees toured as an opening act for Guster in 2004 after the independent release of their debut album, Starry Gazey Pie.
 High Society followed in May 2006 (a non-album track titled "Silver Lining" played over the end credits of the Jeff Goldblum mockumentary Pittsburgh that same year).

 On May 2, 2007, the Los Angeles-based label Cheap Lullaby announced that it had signed the Bees and intended to reissue High Society.
 Copyright issues involving the British band the Bees had already forced the Nashville group to add "U.S.," in parentheses, to the end of their name (even though the Bees of the UK are marketed as A Band of Bees stateside), so Cheap Lullaby encouraged Tashian and his bandmates to come up with a new moniker, hence the Silver Seas.
 The label reissued High Society under the band's new name on October 9, 2007.

-(Metromix gave the reissue of High Society a "Pick" rating and mentioned that the Silver Seas had a reputation as "one of the best unsigned bands in their hometown of Nashville," while Performing Songwriter magazine raved that the band had "made the catchiest album of the year."
-High Society was nominated at the seventh annual Independent Music Awards in 2008 for best pop-rock album of the year.)
+Metromix gave the reissue of High Society a "Pick" rating and mentioned that the Silver Seas had a reputation as "one of the best unsigned bands in their hometown of Nashville," while Performing Songwriter magazine raved that the band had "made the catchiest album of the year."
+High Society was nominated at the seventh annual Independent Music Awards in 2008 for best pop-rock album of the year.

-In July 2010, shortly after reissuing Starry Gazey Pie under their new name, the Silver Seas independently released their third album, Château Revenge! (in Europe it was released by the Lights Label via EMI, which also distributed the band's subsequent two releases).
+In July 2010, shortly after reissuing Starry Gazey Pie under their new name, the Silver Seas independently released their third album, Château Revenge! (in Europe, it was released by the Lights Label via EMI, which also distributed the band's subsequent two releases).
 It was followed six months later by a "blue edition" featuring acoustic versions of Châteaus 12 songs.
 BBC Radio presenter Danny Baker called the Silver Seas "the best group in the world" in 2011.

 The band released their fourth LP, Alaska, produced by Joe Pisapia, in July 2013, describing it as their "country" album in an interview with BBC Radio 2, although its ten songs are by no means a departure from the lushly detailed arrangements of the Silver Seas' previous efforts.
 Having never been to Alaska himself, Daniel Tashian said that the name of the album reflects more of a state of mind than an actual geographical destination.
 The Guardian's Michael Hann gave Alaska a favorable review (four out of five stars), writing, "Daniel Tashian appears to be one of those songwriters from whom melodies simply pour, and there's barely a misplaced chord in this perfect miniature."